Victoria Grant: Biography

 Grant has a bachelor's degree in Health Science majoring in Physiotherapy and a post-graduate diploma in Sports Medicine.
 She was named Women's player of the year.

 Grant was a member of the Black Ferns champion 2006 Rugby World Cup squad.
 She made her test debut at the tournament on 4 September 2006 against Samoa at Edmonton.
 She was also part of the 2010 Rugby World Cup winning squad.

 In September 2022, Grant was appointed as the new Head Coach of Hurricanes Poua for the 2023 Super Rugby Aupiki season.
+She will be absent for the 2024 Super Rugby Aupiki season as she will be having her second child, she will return as head coach in 2025.